 To use the X DevAPI features in Connector/J, you also need the

-which you can download from any official Maven repository, for
+which you can download from, for exmaple, the official Maven

 and add it to the CLASSPATH.